romanmurzac/DrivenPath/chapter_10/README.md

 ```

 ### Create Cloud Dashboard
-After the dashboard was developed locally, was deployed in container and it was confirmed by stakeholders, it can be productionized using Cloud.
+After the dashboard was developed locally, was deployed in container, and it was confirmed by stakeholders, it can be productionized using Cloud.

 #### Update Docker image
 In order to publish to the cloud, the dashboard needs to be updated, as well the docker image in order to take the updates of the dashboard.\